remix/morto/README.md

 - Support more platforms than just `osx` and `ci`.
 - Support more CI environments than CircleCI+Github.
 - Support explicit dependencies between projects.
+- Better test-balancing (don't rely on CircleCI for this).
 - Better docs!
 - Add linters and tests to this repo.